 Interesting discussion of cognitive differences between competition and actual application of deadly force from Presscheck Consulting:

-Thanks to J, a friend and fellow tactician, for pointing this one out.
+Thanks to my friend and fellow tactician J for pointing this one out.

-The variables that must be attended to and accounted for, the mental mapping and potential mental circuitry conflicts – including with our own training – the wide-ranging contextual differences, and trauma, however navigated, make a defensive shooting or engagement a different animal altogether that competition, despite technical similarities.
+The variables that must be attended to and accounted for, the mental mapping and potential circuitry conflicts – including with our own training – the wide-ranging contextual differences, and trauma, however navigated, make a defensive shooting or other violent engagement a different animal altogether than competition, despite technical similarities.

-Instructors who demonstrate a simplistic understanding should be taken with a shaker of salt.
-Accept what they have that is of value: to improve your shooting skills, or your knife or empty hand skills; but expect more from someone claiming to teach self defense or personal protection realities rather than simply “shooting” or “grappling.”
+Instructors who demonstrate simplistic understanding of these variables should be taken with a shaker of salt.
+Accept what they have that is of value: to improve your shooting skills, or your knife or empty hand skills; but expect more from someone claiming to teach self defense or personal protection readiness rather than simply “shooting” or “grappling” in competitive terms.